-Initial analysis suggests that this change will boost the new Communications Services sector in the S&P 500, while decreasing the presence of information technology.
-Prior to the change, information technology made up about 25 percent of the S&P 500, but now it comprises about 20 percent, according to Bloomberg.
-Meanwhile, the former telecom sector once comprised 1.9 percent of the S&P 500, but will now make up 10.2 percent, potentially making it the fourth-largest sector overall.
+Initial analysis suggested that this change would boost the new Communications Services sector in the S&P 500, while decreasing the presence of information technology.
+Prior to the change, information technology made up 26.3% of the S&P 500, but after the change it comprised 20.6%, according to Fidelity.
+Meanwhile, the former telecom sector once comprised 1.9% of the S&P 500, but then made up 10.3%, making it the fourth-largest sector overall.

 Historically, if you want to get a sense of how a sector might perform, you can examine past prices.
-But making such comparisons now will be very difficult, as the makeup of the sectors will be very different moving forward.
+But making such comparisons may now very difficult, as the makeup of sectors will be very different.

 A Defensive Sector Becomes More Volatile

 The former telecommunications sector was once seen as one of the more stable parts of the stock market because it included many dividend stocks that avoided large swings in stock price.
 AT&T is perhaps the poster child for this kind of company.
 In fact, many investors purchased stocks in the telecommunications sector instead of purchasing U.S. Treasury bonds because the stocks offered similar stability and income potential.

-But the new communications sector is likely to become more cyclical and more volatile, thanks to the addition of large tech firms like Alphabet and Facebook.
-In fact, the new sector can no longer be considered a “defensive” sector, but will have much greater sensitivity to the movement of the overall stock market.
+But the new communications sector was expected to become more cyclical and more volatile, thanks to the addition of large tech firms like Alphabet and Facebook.
+In fact, the new sector can no longer be considered a “defensive” sector, but likely has greater sensitivity to the movement of the overall stock market.

 Sector-Based Investing Is Still Smart

 Despite all these changes, it’s important to note that eight out of the 11 sectors are unchanged moving forward.
 The overall approach of investing in sectors still makes sense.
 It’s much easier to invest in sectors of the stock market through things like mutual funds and exchange-traded funds than to buy shares of individual companies.
 Even with the changes, investing in sectors can provide broad exposure to a wide variety of firms and bring great diversity to your portfolio.